thatoneolib/senko/docs/source/api/config.rst

     ``database``    The name of the database to connect to.
     =============== ===========================================================

+.. data:: config.logging_webhook
+    :type: Optional[str]
+    :value: ...

+    An optional URL of a Discord webhook.
+When specified, unhandled command errors and log messages of logging domains specified in :data:`config.logging_domains` are sent through this webhook.

 .. data:: config.logging_domains
     :type: List[Tuple[str, int]]
     :value: [("senko", 20)]